Remember the feeling when you first got your new laptop? No lags, no freezes, no hangs — everything was brand-new and it seems just perfect!

 Funny enough, this is how we think (and promise sometimes) when we got a new laptop on day one:

-“Alright, this time no more video games on it, no more photo/video editing.
+“Alright, this time no more video games, no more photo/video editing.
 I’ll keep it clean and make sure it’s fast to do work.”

 Over time, things started to change.
 You notice your laptop began to act up, for example, taking longer to start up, freezing now and then, and many a time you couldn’t help but scream out: why is my laptop so slow?

 If this sounds familiar to you, then you come to the right place.
-Here we are going to show you the common causes for a slow laptop and what you can do to fix them.
+Here, we are going to show you the common causes of a slow laptop and what you can do to fix them.

 What to do about it: well, it’s really annoying to see the black screen with a circling icon going on and on.
 However, you can’t do much about this during a Windows 10 update.

 Microsoft chooses to do so for the security of your computer.
-Because 1 in 10 computers infected with viruses each month, according to statistics revealed by World Backup Day.
-To manage Windows 10 update, read this article from ZDNet.
+Because 1 in 10 computers is infected with viruses each month, according to statistics by World Backup Day.

 Reason 2: Too Many Programs Running at Once (Especially on Startup)